Millionaryearl/CW2DTable/README.md

 ## License

-CW2DTable is available under the MIT license.
+CW2DTable is available under the MIT license, though author personally perfer to WTFPL.
 See the LICENSE file for more info.